Average-Case Reductions for $k$-XOR and Tensor PCA: Main Reduction Ideas

 \subsubsection{Decreasing Order by a Factor}

-As discussed in \autoref{subsec:sparse_resolution_discrete}, the final ingredient of discrete equation combination is an order-reduction step: for an integer factor $r$, we want to map a $K'$-order instance $\xorp {K'} n {\tilde\eps}{\tilde\defi}$ with $K' = rk'$ to an instance of the target order $k'$ at the same density $\tilde\eps$.
+As discussed in \autoref{subsec:sparse_resolution_discrete}, the final ingredient of discrete resolution is an order-reduction step: for an integer factor $r$, we want to map a $K'$-order instance $\xorp {K'} n {\tilde\eps}{\tilde\defi}$ with $K' = rk'$ to an instance of the target order $k'$ at the same density $\tilde\eps$.
 We first describe a natural change-of-variables idea and then explain the technical machinery needed to make it distributionally correct.

-\textbf{Idea: Change-of-variables.} This idea is related to coefficient-sparsifying reductions for noisy linear equations \cite{bangachev2024near} and the $k'=2$ case already appears as a subroutine in the recovery algorithm of \cite{guruswami2023efficient}, which did not require mapping to the precise target distribution as we do.
+\textbf{Idea: Change-of-variables.} This idea is related to coefficient-sparsifying reductions for noisy linear equations \cite{bangachev2024near} and the $k'=2$ case already appears as a subroutine in the refutation and recovery algorithms of \cite{feige2006witnesses,allen2015refute,barak2016noisy,guruswami2023efficient}, which did not require mapping to the precise target distribution as we do.

 Given an input $\xorp {K'} n {\tilde\eps}{\tilde\defi}$ for $K' = rk'$, the idea is to group the $K'$ indices of every equation into $k'$ blocks of size $r$.
 For each $r$-tuple $\beta = \paren{i_1,\dots,i_r} \in\sqb{n}^r$, define a new variable $y_{\beta} = x_{i_1}\dots x_{i_r}$, so $y \in \set{\pm1}^{n^r}$.
 Then an input sample $\paren{\alpha, \Y}$ with a set $\alpha = \set{i_1,\dots,i_{K'}} \in \binomset {n}{K}$ (in any fixed ordering) satisfies